-If you take the optional modules focused on statistics, you'll learn how to use the statistical packages, SPSS and STATA, and carry out complex analyses on ordinary as well as hierarchical and clustered data.
+If you take the option modules focused on statistics, you'll learn how to use the statistical packages, SPSS and STATA, and carry out complex analyses on ordinary as well as hierarchical and clustered data.

 If you choose a range of methods modules you will gain the skills to be able to, for example, carry out systematic reviews including a meta-analysis, write a protocol for a randomised controlled trial, carry an economic analysis, or gain further insight into epidemiological study designs.
 These are skills that will enhance your ability to carry out and evaluate research in your workplace.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.
-Find out more about our approach to teaching and learning.

 |Part-time (2 years)

-Fees for subsequent years are subject to confirmation.
+This is the year 1 fee.
+Fees for future years are subject to confirmation.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.

 Discover your funding options to help with tuition fees and living costs.